ExplorerFreda/Structured-Self-Attentive-Sentence-Embedding/README.md

 ```

 #### Differences between the paper and our implementation
-1. For faster python tokenizer, we used spaCy instead of Stanford Tokenizer (https://nlp.stanford.edu/software/tokenizer.shtml)
+1. For faster Python based tokenization, we used spaCy instead of Stanford Tokenizer (https://nlp.stanford.edu/software/tokenizer.shtml)